What does sustainability in IT look like?

 Why does my company need to worry about sustainable IT?

 We all know that climate change is a growing global problem.
-It affects every part of our lives, more so disadvantaged communities as they experience food and water shortages, the land they live on ravaged by natural disasters as well as more extreme weather patterns affecting the food they grow IT produces a huge carbon footprint, with experts estimating that by 2030, 21% of global energy consumption will be attributed to the production and operation of IT.
+It affects every part of our lives, more so disadvantaged communities as they experience food and water shortages, the land they live on ravaged by natural disasters as well as more extreme weather patterns affecting the food they grow.
+IT produces a huge carbon footprint, with experts estimating that by 2030, 21% of global energy consumption will be attributed to the production and operation of IT.
 By being more mindful of our IT usage now, we can all create a better future for tomorrow.

 One of the many overlooked reasons that organisations need to think about sustainable IT is the impact it has on developing countries.
 As IT is often produced and assembled in countries that don’t have the luxury of focusing on sustainability, by choosing companies that are committed to improving the regions where their products are developed, organisations can create a more sustainable IT footprint.